LBHackney-IT/lbh-core-pathway-pilot/README.md

 ---

-🚨 **This is experimental BETA software.
-No guarantees of stability are made.** 🚨
+🚨 **This is experimental BETA software being used to run a pilot in Hackney Council as of November 2021.
+No guarantees of long-stability or support are made.** 🚨

 This is the codebase for the beta prototype being used for a pilot of the new core pathway for adult social care.